Alpha BRAIN Review

 How we evaluated Alpha BRAIN

-To help you determine whether or not Alpha BRAIN is right for you, we focused on four primary criteria: cost, efficacy (how well it works), safety, and convenience.
+To help you determine whether or not Alpha BRAIN is right for you, we focused on four primary criteria: safety, efficacy (how well it works), cost, and convenience.

-Ultimately, we think that Alpha BRAIN is reasonably priced for a nootropic, but it has some issues with its formulation and how it presents itself to consumers that give us pause.
-Specifically, many of its ingredients are listed as part of proprietary blends that obscure how much (or, really, how little) is in each serving, and some potential side effects don’t come up.
-Even though Onnit has sponsored clinical studies on Alpha BRAIN, there’s not a clear consensus among researchers if it actually works.
+Ultimately, we think that Alpha BRAIN is reasonably priced for a nootropic, but it has some issues with its formulation and how it presents itself to consumers, which gives us pause.
+Specifically, many of its ingredients are listed as part of proprietary blends that obscure how much (or, really, how little) is in each serving, and some potential side effects aren’t mentioned by Onnit.
+And even though Onnit has sponsored clinical studies on Alpha BRAIN, self-funded research can be affected by bias; we’d prefer to see independent third-party studies.

-However, some consumers report experiencing better verbal memory while taking Alpha BRAIN (consistent with its ingredient list).
+Anecdotally, some consumers report experiencing better verbal memory while taking Alpha BRAIN (consistent with some of the research on its ingredients).
 It’s relatively convenient to take, but it peaks quickly and wears off fast, and you shouldn’t take it more than once in 24 hours to minimize the risk of side effects.
 Don’t expect this to be life-changing, but if you need a little boost (particularly in verbal memory), Alpha BRAIN might be able to help.

 Read on to find out more about each criterion we analyzed.